Understanding Commercial Insurance

 • Shop Owner’s Insurance: This policy caters the need of small to mid-sized shopkeepers.
 It protects the property from damages due to theft, burglary, natural disasters, and other financial losses.
 The shopkeeper’s insurance also covers cash insurance, damages to the shops, its internal belongings, outer properties such as signboards, personal accidents etc.

-• Public Liability Insurance: This is quite similar to general liability insurance but it differs where it covers the liability for damages of a third party within your premise i.e., injury, disability, or accidental death.
+• Public Liability Insurance: This is quite similar to general liability insurance for electrical contractors but it differs where it covers the liability for damages of a third party within your premise i.e., injury, disability, or accidental death.
 E.g., A customer gets hurt by machinery or simply slips on the wet floor and breaks his leg.

 • Employee Benefits Insurance: This policy provides health insurance to the employees and includes the Mediclaim and personal accident plans.